xyz017048/BimoliveFrontend/CommunicationProtocol.md

                                 {
                                     "roleLevel":        INT, (1:student; 2:teacher)
                                     "idLecture":        INT,
-                                    "idQuestion":       INT (if idQuestion == -1, get all questions with 'answer' status for student or 'new' status for teacher from this lecture;
+                                    "idQuestion":       INT (if idQuestion == -1, get all questions with 'answer' status for student or 'new/read' status for teacher from this lecture;
 										else, get questions after this idQuestion)
                                 }